Cyvelnet/laravel5-fractal/README.md

 ### New: Since version 2.0
 * No longer require to call getArray(), getJson() or responseJson()
-* Eloquent model attributes generation.
+* `make:transformer UserTransformer -m User` Eloquent model attributes generation.
+* `make:transformer Admin/UserTransformer` command now support child directory with namespace generation

 Require this package with composer using the following command: